Tinsley Green: History

 The name was first recorded in the 13th century, when Richard de Tyntesle (Richard of Tinsley) was recorded on a tax return.
 The iron industry thrived in the area from the late 14th century, when the blast furnace was developed; conditions and raw materials around Crawley were ideal for iron production, and many forges were established.
 One of these was Tinsley Forge.
 Cast iron was produced at a blast furnace at Tilgate and taken to Tinsley Green, where it was formed into the more useful wrought iron.
 Although the industry declined in the 17th century, Tinsley Forge was still successful until well into the 18th century, when it finally shut down.
 Forge Farm was established on the site; the name Black Corner, a bend on the Balcombe–Horley road (the B2036; an old route to London) which runs through Tinsley Green, also refers to the old industry.

 Some 16th- and 17th-century farmhouses and cottages survive.
 Radford Farmhouse, a Grade II listed building, is one of only two buildings in Crawley with a thatched roof.
 The timber-framed cottage may originally have been a barn on the land of its neighbour, Brookside—another Grade II-listed timber-framed house.
 Oldlands Farmhouse, also 17th-century, was built and owned by the ironmaster who owned Tinsley Forge.

 Tinsley Green was served by the Anglican church at Lowfield Heath, St Michael and All Angels, from its opening in 1868.
 It is now within the parish of Crawley Team Ministry, whose main church is St John the Baptist's in the town centre.

 London Country Bus Services, a bus company which served southeast England between 1970 and deregulation in 1986, built its main engineering workshop in Tinsley Green.
 Opened in 1976, it was used to carry out painting, repairs and mechanical overhaul of the company's fleet (1,267 vehicles in 1970), and to hold spare parts.
 At the time of deregulation, a private company, Gatwick Engineering Ltd, was set up to own and operate the works.
 About 150 people were employed at the site in Tinsley Lane, next to the railway line.
-National Express now owns the site.
+National Express owned the site as at 2013.